Replacing an electrical receptacle; photo courtesy Brian Jenkins

 Do-It-Yourself Electrical Tool Kit

-Include fish tape if you might get involved in an ambitious project involving pulling wires through walls.
+Include a fish tape if you might get involved in an ambitious project involving pulling wires through walls through conduit.

-Doing some of your electrical work saves you money.
+Learning some do-it-yourself homeowner's electrical training saves you money because a huge chunk of the bill is always labor.
 However, you must first learn the basics about electricity and always follow electrical safety procedures.